 In summary, while an Employment Tribunal’s ruling is not binding on other courts, this ruling was an indication of how future cases might be treated.
 A different court may well find differently on a different day.

 Nevertheless, the ruling is indicative of the way that this matter is likely to be treated and will give some comfort to employers who are faced with similar accusations from their staff.
 Both discrimination and Covid are serious matters however, this case suggests that fear of one does not necessarily lead to the other.
 This will help relieve at least some of the stress faced by already overwhelmed employers.

-To get specifc advice regarding discrimination claims and other HR issues tailored to your business needs, get in contact with our Employment Law Consultancy team today.
+To get specific advice regarding discrimination claims/ need an employment tribunal service and other HR issues tailored to your business needs, get in contact with our Employment Law Consultancy team today.